VanLeDinh96/go23/exercise3/exercise3b/README.md

 word := "a1b01c001"
 ```

-In this string, there are three different integers: 1, 01 (which is equivalent to 1 after removing leading zeros), and 001 (also equivalent to 1 after removing leading zeros).
-So, the `NumDifferentIntegers` function will return 3.
+In this string, there is only one identical integer: 1.
+So, the `NumDifferentIntegers` function will return 1.

 ## Step-by-Step Explanation of `NumDifferentIntegers` Function